openharmony/docs/en/application-dev/ui/arkts-navigation-tabs.md

 ## Side Navigation

 Side navigation is seldom used in applications.
-It is more applicable to landscape screens and is used to perform navigation operations on applications.
+It is more applicable to landscape screens.
 Because the natural eye movement pattern is from left to right, the side navigation bar is located on the left side by default.

   **Figure 5** Side navigation bar